The Governance Gap in Agentic AI

 4. Feedback from outcomes may lead to schema or intent evolution, but only through human governance

-This separation matters because it makes failures easier to diagnose and fix.
-When something goes wrong, you can determine whether the issue was semantic, intentional, or operational.
-Semantic errors require schema changes.
-Intent errors require intent changes.
-Operational errors require agent fixes.
+This separation is important because it makes failures easier to diagnose and fix.
+When something goes wrong, you can determine whether the issue was semantic, intentional, or operational and if schema, intent, or agent fixes are required.
 Each correction targets a specific layer without cascading changes across the system.

-This architecture also maps directly to the knowledge formula from the companion article What I Mean by Knowledge, Information, and Semantics: Knowledge = (Symbols + Structure + Shared Meaning) × Intention.
-The conceptual schema provides the first three components.
-The intent layer provides intention.
-The agent layer operationalizes the combination.
-Without all three layers working together, you have information but not actionable knowledge.
+This architecture also maps to the knowledge formula from the companion article: Knowledge = (Symbols + Structure + Shared Meaning) × IntentionFrom the companion article: knowledge is meaning multiplied by intention.
+Without a stated purpose the other components are present but inert.
+The formula shows that stripping out intention reduces the product to zero, not just less..
+The conceptual schema provides the first three components while the intent layer provides intention and the agent layer operationalizes the combination.
+Without all three layers working together, you may have information, but you do not yet have accountable action.

 Intent as a First-Class Concept

 Most systems treat intent implicitly.
 Business logic encodes intent in code, but the intent itself is not visible or inspectable.
 When requirements change, you rewrite code rather than updating a versioned, modeled intent.
-The Intent-Driven approach makes intent explicit by modeling it directly, rather than leaving it buried in code.
+The Intent-Driven approach models intent directly, rather than leaving it buried in code.

 The Intent Meta-Model